National Oilwell Varco (NOV) Q2 2017 Results - Earnings Call Transcript

 [064WZK-E Jose Bayardo]

 Thanks, Clay.
 To recap our second quarter results, NOV consolidated revenues increased by $18 million from the first quarter of 2017 to $1.76 billion.
 Continued growth in the U.S. and stabilizing international markets were partially offset by the seasonal Canadian spring breakup and the ongoing challenges in the offshore market.
-As Clay mentioned, the organization executed extremely well delivering a $37 million sequential EBITDA improvement, to $142 million.
+As Clay mentioned, the organization executed extremely well, delivering a $37 million sequential EBITDA improvement, to $142 million.

 Looking at select line items of the P&L, SG&A decreased $13 million sequentially, as we realized meaningful cost savings from ongoing efficiency improvement initiatives.
 Interest and financial costs increase by $1 million due to the release of unamortized debt issuance costs, a non-cash item associated with the termination of our prior credit facility.
-Under our new five-year credit facility, future amortization costs and unused commitment fees will actually decrease by $620,000 per quarter, so going forward, we expect interest and financial costs to return to the $24 million to $25 million a quarter range.
+Under our new five-year credit facility, future amortization costs and unused commitment fees will actually decrease by $620,000 per quarter.
+So, going forward, we expect interest and financial costs to return to the $24 million to $25 million a quarter range.

 Our GAAP tax rate was 15.9%.
 Excluding other items, the tax rate would have been 8.6%.
 As we have previously noted, while we operate at near-breakeven income levels, relatively small changes in income by jurisdiction or discrete items can result in significant changes in our effective tax rates.
 This volatility presents challenges in forecasting rates, but at this time our best estimate for the effective tax rate for the remainder of the year is 10%.
 Our longer-term expected tax rate remains in the 30% range.